petrrysavy/Chemistry-Engine/README.md

 ##Notables:
 **/project:** where all the awesome code is

 **/commands:** text files for each example.
 A reaction can be forward `->` or reversable `<->` , and the first two numbers are the forward and backward activation energy, respectivly.
-Each reactant is depicted by `[Name] [Concentration] [Color]`.
+Each reactant is depicted by `[Number of Particles][Name] [Concentration] [Color]`.
 Writing `DEFAULT` as the color selects a random rgb.
 Each catalyst needs to be in its own file, and follows reactant protocol, with the addition of `[Delta Activation Energy]` at the end.

 ##Examples:
 **Example 1:** Models the Reaction NH3 + HCL -> NH4Cl (ammonium chloride).